MotivatedCreation/JPSFetchedResultsCollection/README.md

 ```

 #### Replacing FetchedResultsControllers
-Replace NSFetchedResultsControllers when you want to change a section.
+Replace NSFetchedResultsControllers when you want to change specific or all sections for an entity.
 ```
 let index = 0
 let withFetchedResultsController = ...